 This paper has presented a derived version of a heartbeat failure detector in which the paths of processes piggybacked in the heartbeat messages are also parsed to build a topology of the network reachable through the neighbours.
-The failure detector tolerates the mobility of the processes, and then topology changes.
+We also used this failure detector to build a quiescent stubborn broadcast primitive.
+In addition, the failure detector tolerates the mobility of the processes, and then topology changes.
 Since disconnections are frequent in mobile ad hoc networks, and in order to make the distinction between failures and disconnections, the paper has also introduced the concept of unreliable disconnection detection and has presented a vector-based disconnection detector.
-Our disconnection detector take advantage of a quiescent stubborn broadcast primitive to broadcast disconnection information whenever possible, that is optimistically.
-The hints provided by the heartbeat failure detector and by the vector-based disconnection detector are interpreted by an eventually perfect unreliable partition detector for wireless systems subject to node and link crashes, and subject to nodes mobility.
-The partition detector outputs for each process p a list of processes suspected to be unreachable, that is those processes which are suspected of being in another partition than p's one.
+Our disconnection detector makes the benefit of the quiescent stubborn channels to diffuse disconnection information whenever possible, that is optimistically.
+The hints provided by the heartbeat failure detector and by the vector-based disconnection detector are interpreted by an eventually perfect unreliable partition detector for wireless systems subject to node and link crashes failure, and subject to nodes mobility.
+A first version of the partition detector outputs for each process p, a list of processes suspected to be unreachable, that is those processes which are suspected of being in another partition than p's one.
+A second version of the partition detector also constructs, over the correct processes of p's partition, a convergence on the set of processes suspected to be faulty, the set of processes seen as disconnected, and the set of processes suspected to be partitioned.
+The goal of characterising the cause of the partition is to distinguish countermeasures for fault tolerance and for disconnection tolerance.